 Creating ACE-informed places: promoting a whole-system approach to tackling adverse childhood experiences in local communities

-This project will test the impact of an asset-based community development approach on building the social networks of social housing tenants and people seeking sanctuary.
+This project tested the impact of an asset-based community development approach on building the social networks of social housing tenants and people seeking sanctuary.

-This project will involve working with communities to co-design and deliver a small-scale test and learn project to evaluate the impact of weekly community-based group meetings on the health of partic...
+This project involved working with communities to co-design and deliver a small-scale test and learn project to evaluate the impact of weekly community-based group meetings on the health of participan...

-This project will test whether providing a more coherent framework on financial insecurity and debt would help to improve the quality and focus of key services that seek to reduce health inequality.
+This project aimed to test whether providing a more coherent framework on financial insecurity and debt helps to improve the quality and focus of key services that seek to reduce health inequality.